VanTekken/gallery/README.md

 # Gallery app for the Django framework.

-So you're gonna need Django (obviously), particles-js in your STATIC_ROOT, and configure your URLS.conf file to include gallery.urls.
-Currently only works in a Django dev environment.
+Note: Tested on Django 2.2 only.
+To install a specific version of Django, do the following:
+1. Uninstall your current version `sudo pip uninstall django`
+2. Install version 2.2 specifically `sudo pip install django==2.2`

+Dependencies:
++ Bootstrap4 `sudo python3 -m pip install django-bootstrap4`
++ particles-js - installed in STATIC_ROOT

+*Add configuration step instruct users to point to gallery.urls from within the parent application.
-You may need to use Django shell to remove QuerySets and upload your own via the /admin portal :)
+*You may need to use Django shell to remove QuerySets and upload your own via the /admin portal
-Also requires django-bootstrap4

 ## Getting Started